 Soft skills training video podcasts.
 The beauty of a video podcast is that it’s engaging and it keeps employees coming back for more with new episodes each week or month.
 L&D teams are beginning to leverage this popular medium for delivering soft skills training in a way that doesn’t make employees feel like they’re sitting through lecture after lecture.

 Why You Need A Video Platform For Just-In-Time Learning

 A video platform simplifies using video for learning, making it possible for anyone with the right permissions inside an organization to record, edit, share, and search video knowledge resource.
 And by integrating a video platform into your other learning systems, you ensure your entire video library can be accessed where your people already go to get and share information.

-- A secure, searchable video library makes it easy to discover existing learning resources
+- A secure, searchable video library makes it easy to discover existing learning resources instantly

 - Detailed video analytics can help you evaluate and improve learning resources over time

 - Out of the box integrations and developer APIs make it possible to make video a part of the business systems your employees already use